OlegIvsv/ShoppingCartMicroservice/README.md

  ***Output:***

-2XX status code if the cart has been cleared successfully, 4XX otherwise
+*200* status code if the cart has been cleared successfully, error code and problem details otherwise